What is Considered Cheating?

 - Everyone makes mistakes and deserves a second chance (provided they are remorseful and don’t ever cheat again).

 - I need to look at the big picture and realize that my cheating husband, wife, or partner is much more than just a ‘cheater.’
 He or she has many fine qualities and has done many good things in his or her life.
-A person is more than a ‘mistake,’ no matter how big the mistake.
+A person is more than a ‘mistake,’ no matter how big the mistake is.

 - To remain angry, bitter, and mistrustful hurts everyone in our family — my partner, children, parents, extended family, and friends.